LADI/jack-select/README.md

 and the `jack-select.desktop` file and the `jack-select.png` icon to provide a desktop start menu entry.
 It will also install the required Python dependencies if they haven't been installed yet.
-Installing `PyGObject` probably won't work this way, so make sure it is installed some other way beforhand, e.g. via your distributions package management.
+Installing `PyGObject` probably won't work this way, so make sure it is installed some other way beforehand, e.g. via your distributions package management.

 If you want to install jack-select only for the current user, replace the